Madis0/Vivaldi-tweaks/README.md

 7. Copy any code snippets from the folder **CSS** to the file, save the file
 8. Start Vivaldi, enjoy!

+You may need to follow the tutorial again after Vivaldi updates.

 ### How to inspect Vivaldi's UI